MARTIMM/Auth-SCRAM/README.md

 $ panda install Auth-SCRAM
 ```

-## Versions of PERL, MOARVM and MongoDB
+## Versions of PERL, MOARVM

 This project is tested with latest Rakudo built on MoarVM implementing Perl v6.c.

 ## BUGS, KNOWN LIMITATIONS AND TODO

-* Implement server side code
 * Keep information when calculated.
-User requst boolean and username/password/authzid must be kept the same.
+User request boolean and username/password/authzid must be kept the same.
 This saves time.
 * Channel binding and several other checks
 * Normalization with rfc3454 rfc7564 (stringprep).  saslPrep rfc4013 rfc7613